dortania/OpenCore-Install-Guide/AMD/fx.md

 * **AppleXcpmForceBoost**: NO
    * Forces maximum multiplier, only recommended to enable on scientific or media calculation machines that are constantly under load.
 Main Xeons benefit from this
 * **CustomSMBIOSGuid**: NO
    * Performs GUID patching for UpdateSMBIOSMode Custom mode.
 Usually relevant for Dell laptops.
-To be used in tandom with `PlatformInfo -> UpdateSMBIOSMode -> Custom`
+To be used in tandem with `PlatformInfo -> UpdateSMBIOSMode -> Custom`
 * **DisableIoMapper**: NO
    * AMD doesn't have DMAR or VT-D support so irrelevant
 * **DummyPowerManagement**: YES